Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Yeah, well, everyone.

-Everyone goes into, Dave, you've not thought this through at all.
+No, everyone goes into, Dave, you've not thought this through at all.

-You thought through your shit.
+You sought through your shit.

 I reckon maybe you just stick to your marriage.

-Just to one person.
+Just for one person.

-Oh yeah, you're in a marriage.
+Yeah, you're in a marriage.

 Exactly.